 - No pat down from the TSA because you forgot to leave your Snoopy toenail clippers at home.

 - Clothing optional!
 That’s right!
 So you missed laundry day because you were in flow for 12 hours on your latest side project.
 No clothes, no problem!
 Go commando for all we care.
 However, if you will be experiencing OnAgile from your office, we strongly encourage the use of clothing.

-- No waiting in line to ask a question behind that guy that brought along his 10,000 lines of “dirty” code for Uncle Bob Martin to “clean” up.
+- No waiting in line to ask a question behind that guy who brought along his 10,000 lines of “dirty” code for Uncle Bob Martin to “clean” up.

 - So your all-too-diligent ScrumMaster has you already booked to groom the backlog on May 14th.
 Don’t fret!
 You don’t have to experience OnAgile live to experience OnAgile.
 All of the speakers’ presentations and content remain available to you to access over and over again for up to 90 days.

 - With a front-row seat to OnAgile, there’s no chance of getting caught next to that guy that came straight from an all-nighter at the conference party.

 - No more racing to get to a conference room to see Jez Humble before it fills up.
 Trying to convince the volunteer that you are fine to stand the whole time never quite works out.
 At OnAgile, everyone gets in to see the speakers.

 - With a super-modern virtual conference platform displayed on your monitor, you will look plenty busy when your boss stops by to give you a new assignment or your spouse asks you to take out the garbage.